Troubleshoot common Scala issues

 The Scala plugin uses its own type checker and performs its own type inference in real time, while you type your code.
 The type checking is optimized for editing rather than compiling code.
-Its logic is independent from the Scala compiler so that it can work with incomplete code and doesn't require prior compilation.
-However, it also means that sometimes the results of the Scala plugin type checking differs from the Scala compiler - and that's a bug.
+Its logic is independent of the Scala compiler so that it can work with incomplete code and doesn't require prior compilation.
+However, it also means that sometimes the results of the Scala plugin type checking differ from the Scala compiler – and that's a bug.

 Try to update IntelliJ IDEA & the Scala plugin.
 It is possible that you experience an issue that was already reported and fixed.

 You may also look through our list of open and fixed tickets on our YouTrack.
 If you find a ticket describing an issue similar to yours, and it's fixed, but not yet released on the Public update channel, you may consider switching to the Nightly update channel.

 If the above doesn't work then, first, create a ticket for us.